nourm1/Muhalhal_Nour_Leap/README.md

 - Collaborate with external teams to implement SEO strategies and competitive analysis resulting in a successful campaign increasing website traffic by 10%
 - Conduct focus groups with stakeholders to ensure users experience and accessibility with website translating into simplifying our online reservation tool

+**Skills**: Utilized Kentico Content Management System to design our front-end website using HTML and CSS.
+Learned about Search Engine Optimization through Google Analytics and tracked site usage.

 **Policy Analyst Intern**

 _Washington State Department of Social and Health Services_ |